Bradford and District Iyengar Yoga

 TERMS AND CONDITIONS:

-Use of this site constitutes an agreement between the Bradford and District Iyengar Institute of the United Kingdom, hereinafter known as the BDIYI, and the user, subject to the following terms and conditions.
+Use of this site constitutes an agreement between the Bradford and District Iyengar Yoga of the United Kingdom, hereinafter known as the BDIYI, and the user, subject to the following terms and conditions.

 2. Event Cancellation